codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 Configuration Options
 =====================

-These options are available at the top of **app/Config/Routing.php**.
+These options are available in the **app/Config/Routing.php** file.

 Default Controller
 ------------------